 See how that goes?
 It’s just a list of events without more than a gasp or two of context– as it should be.
 You’ll fill in the details later: this is just a loose framework.
 The word ‘then’ should be all over this draft like phallic imagery on a middle schooler’s notebook because this is never going to be seen by another human being anyway.

 BLARGABLAHBLAH.
 Now What?

 So you’re feeling tired and dehydrated, staring at the blinking cursor by the words FIN.
 Feel free to allow your OCD brain child peek it’s head out the door of your mind cage.
 Now it is time to break up your ideas into paragraphs and rearrange the order of events in a way that can be understood by sane creatures.
 Fill in details as they occur to you.

 This next part is entirely optional, depending on how classic of a writer you consider yourself e as you sip your cheap wine cooler.
 Sometimes I do this part, sometimes not, though I’ve found that the earlier you are in your development, the more it helps to understand your overall flow.
 Break your story into acts I, II, and III.

 For those of you who flunked high school English class:

 ACT I: THE SETUP

-- Introduces main characters
+- Introduces main character

-- Introduces setting and time period
+- Introduces setting & time period

-- Introduces character’s problem
+- Introduces character’s initial state, problem, and stakes

 - Ends with the character attempting to deal with problem (to no avail, typically).